sanchom/algorithmic-decision-making-and-rule-of-law/README.md

 Join the UBC-hosted mailing list by emailing listserv@lists.ubc.ca with the words “subscribe UBC-ALGORITHMS-RULE-OF-LAW” in the body.

+And please share your suggestions for this bibliography by [opening an issue](https://github.com/sanchom/algorithmic-decision-making-and-rule-of-law/issues) or just email sanchom@gmail.com.

 ## Sessions

 ### Next session TBD